ericthewizard/writecode/README.md

 - `prompt` (required): A string containing the text prompt with the instructions for Codex.
 - `lang` (optional): The language to generate code in.
 The default is Python.
-- `max_tokens` (optional): An integer specifying the maximum number of output tokens.
+- `tokens` (optional): An integer specifying the maximum number of output tokens.
 - `best_of` (optional): An integer specifying the number of completions to generate server-side and return the "best" (the one with the highest log probability per token).
 The default is 3.
 - `save` (optional): The name of the output file to save the code snippet to.